specialunderwear/as3-callatevent/readme.rst

 Write less and Reuse more code
 ==============================

-With callAtEvent you can write a class with methods that any function can call, without the need for an event parameter.
+With ``callAtEvent`` you can write a class with methods that any function can call, without the need for an event parameter.
 This way your class is filled with useful methods instead of code that is only trigered once in a while by an event.

-If you group common event handlers in mixin classes (https://github.com/specialunderwear/as3-mixin).
+If you group common event handlers in ``mixin`` classes (https://github.com/specialunderwear/as3-mixin).
-You can call them in the context of your class using callAtEvent.
+You can call them in the context of your class using ``callAtEvent``.
+Read the mixin manual for details.

 Weak listeners
 ==============